 SDN or NFV or Both?
-Software-defined networking (SDN), network functions virtualization (NFV), and network virtualization (NV) are all complementary approaches.
+Software-defined networking (SDN), and network functions virtualization (NFV) are complementary approaches.
 They each offer a new way to design deploy and manage the network and its services:

-- White Box: uses network devices, such as switches and routers, that as based on “generic” merchant silicon networking networking chipset available for anyone to buy, as opposed to proprietary silicon chips designed by and for a single networking vendor.
+- White Box: Uses network devices, such as switches and routers, that as based on “generic” merchant silicon networking chipset available for anyone to buy, as opposed to proprietary silicon chips designed by and for a single networking vendor.

-SDN, NFV, and NV each aim to advance a software-based approach to networking for more scalable, agile, and innovative networks that can better align and support the overall IT objectives of the business.
+SDN and NFV each aim to advance a software-based approach to networking for more scalable, agile, and innovative networks that better align and support the overall IT objectives of the business.
 It is not surprising that some common doctrines guide the development of each.
-For example, they each aim to:
+For example, they each aim:

 - Move functionality to software

 - Use commodity servers and switches over proprietary appliances

 - Support more efficient orchestration, virtualization, and automation of network services

 These approaches are mutually beneficial but are not dependent on one another.
 You do not need one to have the other.
 However, the reality is SDN makes NFV and NV more compelling and vice-versa.
 SDN contributes network automation that enables policy-based decisions to orchestrate which network traffic goes where, while NFV focuses on the services, and NV ensures the network’s capabilities align with the virtualized environments they are supporting.